 Operating Agreement FAQs

 But while it’s not required in Alaska to conduct business, we strongly recommend having an Operating Agreement for your LLC.
+It helps maintain the limited liability status which protects your personal assets.

 Additionally, financial institutions (like banks) and other organizations may need to see a copy of this paperwork in order for you to do business with them.